Title and statement of responsibility area

 Restrictions on access

-The following files concerning My Father's House and The Book of Strange are closed until the death of Sylvia Fraser: Box 8, files 12-24, Boxes 9-11.
+The restrictions concerning My Father's House and The Book of Strange expired upon the death of Sylvia Fraser: Box 8, files 12-24, Boxes 9-11.
 Restrictions on computer disks have also expired, however access is not possible at the present time, please contact the archives for more information: email@example.com

 Terms governing use, reproduction, and publication